-ENERGY FACILITIES The following land uses are permitted in the Agricultural Reserve designation as identified on the Land Use Plan Schedules in this Plan, subject to the policies of this Section.
+The following land uses are permitted in the Agricultural Reserve designation as identified on the Land Use Plan Schedules in this Plan, subject to the policies of this Section.

-AGRICULTURAL USES The primary uses permitted in the Agricultural Reserve designation are agricultural uses.
+AGRICULTURAL The primary uses permitted in the Agricultural Reserve designation are agricultural uses.

-All livestock and poultry farms will be subject to the policies of Section 3.1.4.2.1 pertaining to Minimum Distance Separation Formula II and nutrient management.
+All livestock and poultry farms will be subject to the policies of Section 3.1.4.2.1 pertaining to Minimum Distance Separation Formula (MDS) II and nutrient management.

-Secondary uses that may be permitted in the Agricultural Reserve designation include: rural home occupations and on-farm diversified uses.
+Secondary uses that may be permitted on a farm in the Agricultural Reserve designation include rural home occupations and on-farm diversified uses, in accordance with the policies of Section 3.1.4.3.